gpoore/codebraid/README.md

 ## Converting a document

 Simply run `codebraid pandoc <normal pandoc options>`.
+Codebraid currently supports Pandoc Markdown (`--from markdown`) and CommonMark with Pandoc extensions (`--from commonmark_x`) as input formats.

 Note that `--overwrite` is required to overwrite existing files.
 If you are using a defaults file, `--from`, `--to`, and `--output` must be given explicitly and cannot be inherited from the defaults file.
 If you are using a defaults file and converting to a standalone Pandoc Markdown document, `--standalone` should be given explicitly rather than being inherited from the defaults file.

 `codebraid` should typically be run in the same directory as the document, so that the default working directory for code is the document directory.
-Future releases will allow customization of the working directory.

 If you are converting from Pandoc Markdown to Pandoc Markdown with `--standalone` (basically using `codebraid` to preprocess Markdown documents),